SMS/MMS: Send messages

 if you store your audience’s phone number in thephone

 attribute.(Optional) If you want to send an MMS message, enter a URL of your image (PNG, JPEG, JPG, or GIF) in the Image field.
-Remember, your image must be smaller than 1.5MB.
-This increases the character limit of your message to 1600 characters.
+Your image must be smaller than 1.5MB.

 Short links in your preview are for example only